Skip to Main Content

 Example:

 Black Panther.
 Directed by Ryan Coogler.
-2018; Burbank, CA: Buena Vista Home Entertainment, 2018.
+2018; Buena Vista Home Entertainment, 2018.
 DVD.

 Movie/Film viewed Online

-Source type refers to the original format (ex-35mm), and format is the version you viewed (ex-DVD, YouTube, etc).
+Format is the version you viewed (ex-DVD, YouTube, etc).

 Cite the video first using the original release information, and then add in details about the digital version.